floragunncom/search-guard-docs/_content/_docs_signals/how_it_works.md

 * send out an email and/or Slack notification
 * send an addition escalation email if the issue persist for more than 1 hour

-## Components of a Signals watch
+## Building blocks of a Signals watch

-A Signals watch consists of the following components:

-* Trigger
+The basic working principle of a watch goes as follows:

+After a watch has been *triggered*, it *checks* for certain conditions, and takes *action* if necessary.

+These three elements also form the three major building blocks of a Signals watch:

-  * A [trigger](triggers.md) defines when a watch will be executed.
-Each watch needs to have at least on trigger
+* **[Triggers](triggers.md)** define when a watch will be executed.
+Each watch should have at least on trigger
-* Inputs
+* **Checks** are constructs meant for analyzing the situation to be watched.
+For doing so, Signals offers
-  * An [input](inputs.md) pulls in data from a source.
-Can be Elasticsearch, HTTP or constants.
+  * *[Inputs](inputs.md)* which pull in data from a source such as an Elasticsearch index or a HTTP service;
-* Execution context payload
-  * Data pulled in by inputs is stored in the runtime execution payload under a unique name.
-All subsequent steps have access to this payload.
-* Transformations and Calculations
-  * If required you can run painless scripts to [transform data in the payload, or calculate new values](transformations.md)
-* Conditions
-  * [Conditions](conditions.md) control the execution flow.
-Conditions can be defined for watches and also actions.
-  * If a watch-level condition is not met, execution of the watch is aborted.
-  * If an action-level condition is not me, execution of this action is skipped.
-* Actions
+  * *[Conditions](conditions.md)* to analyze the gathered data using scripts and decide whether to proceed with execution or to abort;
+  * *[Transformations and calculations](transformations.md)* to transform the gathered data into a format that subsequent operations may require.
+  * Each watch can have several checks, which are executed as a chain.
+Each action of a watch can have a further chain of checks.
-  * [Actions](actions.md) are executed if all conditions are met.
+* **[Actions](actions.md)** are executed if all preceding conditions are met.
-  * Actions be used to alert users via [Email](actions_email.md), [Slack](actions_slack.md), [Webhooks](actions_webhook.md) or PagerDuty (coming soon).
+  * Actions be used to alert users via [Email](actions_email.md), [Slack](actions_slack.md), or PagerDuty (coming soon).
-  * Actions can be used to write the payload data back to data sinks like [Elasticsearch](actions_index.md).
+  * Actions can be used to write the runtime data back to data sinks like an [Elasticsearch index](actions_index.md).

-## Execution chain: Checks

-Inputs, transformations and conditions can be configured freely and in any order in the execution chain of the watch.
-Each step in the execution chain is called a `check`.
-You can configure as many checks as required.

-In addition, you can also configure `checks` for actions.
-For example, you can implement a condition for an action, so it is only executed if the condition is met, not affecting other actions.
-Before the action is executed, you can implement an action-specific transform, which cleans up and formats data prior to using it in a notification.
+  * Using the [Webhook action](actions_webhook.md), it is actually possible to invoke any kind of operation as result of a Signals watch.
+  * Each watch can have several actions.
+The action-specific checks can be used to select which actions are to be executed in which situation.

+## Watch Runtime Data

+All watch operations operate on the so-called watch runtime data.
+Index inputs put the gathered data into the runtime data; conditions can read it and transforms can modify it.
+Actions read from the runtime data as well.

+The runtime data is formed like a hierarchical key/value document, quite similar to a document stored in an Elasticsearch index.

+The checks of a watch subsequently modify the runtime data.
+If action-specific checks are defined, these will be operating on isolated copies of the runtime data.
+So, modifications of the runtime data done for one action does have no effect on the runtime data visible for other actions.

 ## Overview